jkobierczynski/hackthebox/valentine/valentine.md

 hype@Valentine:~/Downloads$ ./linpeas.sh | tee linpeas.out
 ```

+There is a kernel exploit on Linux version 3.2.0-23-generic on this, but I haven't used it.
-We find a root owned tmux session with hype group permissions on the session stream file, so we can attach ourselves to it:
+Also is there a root owned tmux session with hype group permissions on the session stream file, and so we can attach ourselves to it:

 ```
 hype@Valentine:~/Downloads$ ls -l /.devs/dev_sess